gdut-wj/CSS-The-Definitive-Guide-4th-zh/book/ch7.md

 This is illustrated in Figure 7-18.

 Note that the height of the elements also increases.
-When a replaced element’s width is changed from its intrinsic width, the value of height is scaled to match, unless height has been set to an explicit value of its own.
-The reverse is also true: if height is set, but width is left as auto, then the width is scaled proportionately to the change in height.
+When a replaced element’s `width` is changed from its intrinsic width, the value of `height` is scaled to match, unless `height` has been set to an explicit value of its own.
+The reverse is also true: if `height` is set, but `width` is left as `auto`, then the width is scaled proportionately to the change in height.

 // 7-18